HomeReference

 Myth: Frozen seafood is always lower quality.

-Fact: For most species (especially prawns and tuna), commercial blast-freezing within hours of catch preserves quality far better than 'fresh' product that spent a week travelling.
-The issue is freshness chain, not freezing.
+Fact: For most species (especially prawns and tuna), commercial blast-freezing within hours of catch preserves quality far better than 'fresh' product that spent a week in the cold chain.
+The issue is freshness chain, not freezing per se.
+Most Australian-caught prawns are snap-frozen at sea; most imported product is also frozen, but the cold-chain integrity from boat to retail is variable.Country of Origin — supply-chain timeline modelDAFF Imported Food Inspection Scheme

 Sustainability